 Science Leadership and Capability

-Lindy's role provides and supports the development of scientific leadership through building capability and enhancing the quality of research.
-Lindy is internationally recognised as an expert on the ecology and conservation of insectivorous bats.
+Lindy's role provides scientific leadership through building capability and enhancing the quality of research for all staff across the Institute.
+Lindy is also internationally recognised as an expert on the ecology and conservation of insectivorous bats and leads projects to improve understanding of threatened species to inform conservation management.
 She also undertakes research on threatened arboreal mammals, especially Leadbeater's Possums, and provides scientific input and advice to a wide range of state and national planning and decision-making processes.

 Selected projects: